deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/cdi-integration.md

 ### Limited support of scopes in the Contextual Programming Model

-While the `flowave-engine-cdi-jakarta` module supports associating a process instance with [Conversational Scope][cdi-conversational-scope] or [Request Scope][cdi-request-scope], Quarkus ArC only supports the **Request Scope**.
+While the `fluxnova-engine-cdi-jakarta` module supports associating a process instance with [Conversational Scope][cdi-conversational-scope] or [Request Scope][cdi-request-scope], Quarkus ArC only supports the **Request Scope**.

 ### Configure Quarkus to allow setting variables when a `@StartProcess` annotated method is called

-The `flowave-engine-cdi-jakarta` module allows setting variables when assigning a value to a class field annotated with `@ProcessVariableTyped` or `@ProcessVariable` inside a method annotated with `@StartProcess`, as shown in the following example:
+The `fluxnova-engine-cdi-jakarta` module allows setting variables when assigning a value to a class field annotated with `@ProcessVariableTyped` or `@ProcessVariable` inside a method annotated with `@StartProcess`, as shown in the following example: